nolcut/FaaSr-Docs/docs/tutorial.md

 - Click on the green _New repository secret_ to enter a new secret
 - Enter the proper _Name_ for each of the three secrets below (one for GitHub actions, two for Minio Play) and past the secret itself in the _Secret_ text box:
 - Click on _Add secret_ and add a secret named `GH_PAT`, pasting your GitHub PAT created in the previous step
-- Click on _Add secret_ and add a secret named `S3_ACCESSKEY`, pasting the following text: `Q3AM3UQ867SPQQA43P2F`
+- Click on _Add secret_ and add a secret named `S3_AccessKey`, pasting the following text: `Q3AM3UQ867SPQQA43P2F`
-- Click on _Add secret_ and add a secret named `S3_SECRETKEY`, pasting the following text: `zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG`
+- Click on _Add secret_ and add a secret named `S3_SecretKey`, pasting the following text: `zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG`

 ## Edit the tutorial JSON file

-The tutorial.json file comes by default in the repository you forked; however, you still need to configure it with your GitHub account name.
-This can be done in either of two ways:
+The tutorial.json file is available in the FaaSr-Functions repository; you will need to import it, configure it with your GitHub account name, and upload to your FaaSr-workflow repository

-### Option 1: Edit tutorial.json in GitHub

-- Edit the tutorial, json file in GitHub
-- Search for _myusername_, and replace that with your GitHub account name
-- Commit the file

-### Option 2: Edit tutorial.json in the Web UI
+### Step 1: Import and edit tutorial.json in the Web UI

 - Browse to the [FaaSr Workflow Builder Web UI]
 - Click on Upload (top left)
-- To import the tutorial file from GitHub, enter in text box: `https://github.com/FaaSr/FaaSr-workflow/blob/main/tutorial.json`
+- To import the tutorial file from GitHub, enter in text box: `https://github.com/FaaSr/FaaSr-Functions/blob/main/tutorial/tutorial.json`
+- Click on _Import from GitHub URL_
-- Click on _Edit Compute Servers_, click on _GH_, replace the UserName with your GitHub account name
+- Click on _Edit Compute Servers_ (top bar), click on _GH_ (top left), then replace _YOUR_USERNAME_ with your GitHub account name

+### Step 2: Download to your computer and upload to FaaSr-workflow

-- Download tutorial.json to your computer
+- Click on _Download_ to download tutorial.json to your computer
-- Upload tutorial.json to your repository (replacing the original file)
+- Upload tutorial.json to your FaaSr-workflow repository, using your preferred method (e.g. clicking on the _+_ button, selecting Upload file, and dragging tutorial.json)

 ## Register the workflow